 Materials used include silver – left plain or chemically oxidised – 18ct gold and 18ct gold plate.
 Brooch pins are made from stainless steel wire.
 Most pieces are hallmarked, but in some cases where an item is either too small to be assayed, or hollow, these pieces should be described as ‘white’ or ‘yellow precious metals’.

-White / silver parts can be cleaned with a soft polishing cloth.
+white / silver : parts can be cleaned with Goddard's Long Term SILVER PAD, Foaming Silver Polish, dry thoroughly, a hairdryer is useful!
+Or use a soft polishing cloth.

-Oxidsed metal : a surface decoration and may be removed, if rubbed, over time.
-Pieces may be reconditioned, for a small fee.
+oxidsed metal : this is a surface layer, and may be removed, if rubbed, over time.
+Pieces can be reconditioned.